cwi-dis/ambulant/third_party_packages/readme-osx.txt

 	Edit liibswscale/rgb2rgb.c, look for #if defined(ARCH_X86) and add !defined(__APPLE__).

+	In addition, when building FAAD2, you need specify "--disable-dependency-tracking" to configure to cancel the dependency tracking, for example:
+	$ cd faad2-2.7
+	$ ./configure --with-mp4v2 --disable-dependency-tracking

 sdl:
 	If you want to build a universal (ppc/intel) Ambulant binary you must build SDL in a different way.
 The script sdl-osx-fatbuild.sh in this